Flevoland: History

+Between 790 and 1250, Lake Flevo became connected with the North Sea.
+As a result, a number of villages were swallowed by the sea.
+The newly created inland sea was called Almere.

 After a flood in 1916, the decision was made to enclose and reclaim the Zuiderzee, an inland sea within the Netherlands, and thus the Zuiderzee Works started.
 Other sources indicate other times and reasons, but also agree that in 1932, the Afsluitdijk was completed, which closed off the sea completely.
 The Zuiderzee was later divided into IJsselmeer (mere at the end of the river IJssel) and Markermeer, planned to be mostly drained to make the Markerwaard.
 The Markerwaard was never built due to post-War fiscal austerity.

 The first land reclaimed was the northeast polder (Noordoostpolder) in 1942.
 This took in the former small islands Urk and Schokland.
 It was at first added to the Province of Overijssel.

-In the southwest the Flevopolder – larger than the above – was then reclaimed; its southeast half in 1957 and other parts by 1968.
+In the southwest the Flevopolder – larger than the above – was then reclaimed; its northeastern half in 1957 and its southwestern half in 1968.

-A key feature of the latter is a narrow body of water, kept at 3 metres below sea level, along the old coastline to stabilise the water table and to prevent coastal towns from losing their waterfront and access to the sea.
+A key feature of the latter is a narrow body of water kept at three metres below sea level along the former coastline, to stabilize the water table and prevent coastal towns from losing their waterfront and access to the sea.
 Thus, the Flevopolder became an artificial island joined to the mainland by bridges.
 The municipalities on the three parts voted to become a province, shortly before this was effected in 1986.

-Since that time, Flevoland is the youngest of the 12 provinces of the Netherlands.
-Its sources of revenue to this day depend on the cultivation of flowers, farming and tourism.
-In recent times, it has built countless rows of wind turbines as a source of renewable energy.
+Since that time, Flevoland is the youngest of the 12 provinces of the Netherlands, having been granted this status in 1986.
+Its current sources of revenue are the cultivation of flowers, farming and tourism.
+In recent times, it has built many wind turbines as a source of renewable energy.